vespa-engine/sample-apps/custom-embeddings/README.md

 $ cp models/frozen.onnx  models/tuned.onnx
 </pre>

-In this case, the we re-use the frozen model.
+In this case, we re-use the frozen model as the tuned model to demonstrate functionality.

 Deploy the application :